gabrielvaz/dengo-app-2026/app-release/05-legal/app-privacy-nutrition-appstore.md

 - Files: NO

 #### 12. Identifiers
-**Does the app collect identifiers?** YES
+**Does the app collect identifiers?** NO
-- Device ID: YES
+- Device ID: NO
 - User ID: NO
 - Purchase history: NO
-- Other identifiers: YES (Analytics identifiers)
+- Other identifiers: NO

 #### 13. Purchases
 **Does the app collect purchase information?** NO